snaik22/Biomedical-ImageSegmentation/readme.md

 * The Neural Network was implemented by using Keras and is showcased in the main.ipynb Jupyter Notebook.
 It can be easily followed line by line through the code.

 ## Result
+The Segmentation resulted in an accuracy of 85.7%.
+Shown below is the original input image and the resulted image Segmentation.
 <p align="center">
   <img src="TestedOn.png" width="350" height="350" title="TestImage">
   <img src="Segmented.png" width="350" height="350 title="SegmentedOputput">